angular-schule/angular-cli-ghpages/README.md

 Skip build process during deployment.
 This can be used when you are sure that you haven't changed anything and want to deploy with the latest artifact.
-This command causes the `--configuration` setting to have no effect.
+This command causes the `--build-target` setting to have no effect.

 #### --repo <a name="repo"></a>